Category: Scheduling / Booking Tools

 Doodle

-Square Appointments fails first because service booking setup exceeds the duration of the project.
+Square Appointments fails first because it breaks when service booking setup exceeds the duration of the project.

 Verdict